As an Amazon Associate we earn from qualifying purchases.

 - 2 ounces orange liqueur

-- We are doing 2 ounces of orange liqueur since we’ll be adding more orange flavor in the form of juice and zest.
+- I am doing 2 ounces of orange liqueur since I’ll be adding more orange flavor in the form of juice and zest.

 - Common types are triple sec, Cointreau, or curacao.
 Any of these options will work well for this.